dominicegginton/spinner/README.md

 mySpinner.start()
 ```
 #### Stopping the Spinner 🛑
-To stop a Spinner object calling `.stop()` will stop the animation on the current frame, return to a new line and unhide the curser.
+To stop a Spinner object calling `.stop()` will stop the animation on the current frame, return to a new line along with re enabling the curser.
 However to update the Spinner with a final frame and text can be extremely usefully for the user in some cased, to do this you can pass the following arguments to the `.stop()` function:
 - `finalFrame: String` The final frame the Spinner will display
 - `text: String` The text displayed by the Spinner once stopped
 - `color: Color` The color the Spinner will display the pattern in